zoyron/portfolio/src/content/blog/projects/wctool.md

 ---
-title: "Tutorial - Unix-wc Tool in JavaScript"
+title: "Tutorial: Unix-wc Tool in JavaScript"
 summary: "A step-by-step guide on how to implement unix's wc tool in JavaScript"
 date: "Jun 20 2024"
 draft: false